Laura Brown Email & Phone Number

 Contract Academic Staff

 Introduction to Physical Geography, a first year course taught both in class and the online learning versions of this course.
 For this course I developed a delivered lectures and tutorials with hands on assignments.
-These assignments focused on map reading and interpretation, weather map and satellite image interpretation, and self-lead field hikes to make.
+These assignments focused on map reading and interpretation, weather map and satellite image interpretation, and self-lead field hikes to make observations and interpretations of the natural environment based on material covered in class.

 Postdoctoral Fellow